thenerdery/dot-net-standards/README.md

 There will be changes over time as we seek to improve our offering in service to our clients.

-Major changes will be communicated internally, but it will still be beneficial to check in frequently, or Watch the Github repo to stay informed.
+Major changes will be communicated internally, but it will still be beneficial to check in frequently, or Watch the GitHub repo to stay informed.

 ### Contribution guidelines